dd2480-group14-2024/assignment4/report.md

 #### #2584

-The link to the branch containing the patch as well as links to the changes in each file for this issue is presented below
+The link to the branch containing the patch as well as links to the changes in each affected file for this issue is presented below.
+The patch is clean (point 4) as it primarily introduces new code into the project without introducing any unnecessary alterations or additions to whitespace.

 [#2584](https://github.com/dd2480-group14-2024/companion/tree/feature/issue-2584/add-duplicate-step-button),
 [EditButton.tsx](https://github.com/dd2480-group14-2024/companion/blob/feature/issue-2584/add-duplicate-step-button/webui/src/Buttons/EditButton.tsx#L437),